3dperceptionlab/unrealrox/docs/source/_site/getting_started/quickstart.rst

 1. **Impress your boss**.
 First of all you need a UE4 scene as photorealistic as possible to impress your boss!

 2. **Check object pivots**.
 Run your scene and check that all object pivots are placed on the geometrical center of its meshes for configure X and Y axis (Note: Z axis should be 0 for a better interaction with some objects).
 This is important to track all the objects correctly during the recording and playback steps.
 However, this is a tedious task thus realistic scenes have lots of objects.
-Due to, we use the following `pivot tool`_ which works like a charm.
+Due to this, we use the plugin `pivot tool`_ which works like a charm (we don't include it in the project because of license conflicts).

 3. **Configure interactable objects**.
 Choose the object you want to interact with from the World Outlier (by default placed on the right side in the UE4 editor) and do the following: